Probability Class 12th Notes - Free NCERT Class 12 Maths Chapter 13 Notes - Download PDF

 Independent Events

-We have introduced conditional probability, where partial information that event B provides about event A. Now we found an interesting case where the occurrence of B does not provide information on A.
+We have introduced conditional probability, where partial information that event B provides about event A. Now we have found an interesting case where the occurrence of B does not provide information on A.

 i.e. P(B|A)=P(B)